omni-us/jsonargparse/README.rst

     parser = ArgumentParser()
     parser.add_argument('--lev1', type=Level1Options, default=Level1Options())

-The :class:`.Namespace` class is also an extension of the one from argparse.
+The :class:`.Namespace` class an extension of the one from argparse.
 It has some additional features which can be seen in the API.
 In particular keys can be accessed like a dictionary either with individual keys, e.g.
 :code:`cfg['lev1']['opt1']`, or a single one, e.g. :code:`cfg['lev1.opt1']`.
-Also the class has a method :py:meth`.Namespace.as_dict` that can be used to represent the nested namespace as a nested dictionary useful for example for class instantiation.
+Also the class has a method :py:meth:`.Namespace.as_dict` that can be used to represent the nested namespace as a nested dictionary useful for example for class instantiation.